Page Impressions (PI)

 Open rate, opening rate

 At E-mail marketing the open rate is a good indicator of the success of an email.
-On request (please specify when placing your order), we will also be happy to determine the open rate for your standalone email.
+On request (please specify when placing your order), we will also be happy to determine the opening rate for your standalone email.

 Nevertheless, in comparison it is a good indicator of the effect of the sender, subject line and preheader.
 For example, you can compare the effect of a subject line by sending the same email with different subject lines to different recipients and then comparing the open rates of both mailings.